Netflix Revenue, Usage Statistics & Its Growth Forecast For 2025–26

 Using the Netflix Viewing Stats Chrome extension, you can get an overview of your total viewing time, titles, etc. Meanwhile, you can also view the titles you’ve watched in Netflix Viewing Activity.

-The Netflix statistics 2025 are about market capitalization (or net worth), which stood at USD 268.23 billion on 31 March 2024.
-Moreover, Netflix ranks 33rd among the most vital companies.
+The Netflix statistics 2026 are about market capitalization (or net worth), which stood at USD 435.56 billion on March 2026.
+Moreover, Netflix ranks 25th among the most vital companies.

-The best way to get an excellent media streaming app like Netflix is to get a Netflix App Clone Developed by aPurple.
+The best way to get an excellent media streaming app like Netflix is to get a Netflix App Developed by aPurple.
 Moreover, Netflix statistics reveal a significant growth in the tech entertainment industry.

 Netflix faces spine-chilling competition from other streaming apps like Amazon, HBO, Hulu, etc. Furthermore, big producing companies like Disney, Warner Bros, etc., are pulling out and setting up their platform.